SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Using_dashboard_feeds/Configuring_GQI_feeds.md

 ### Get trend data patterns

 Available from DataMiner 10.3.3/10.4.0 onwards.
-Retrieves all pattern matching tags created in the DataMiner System.
+Retrieves all pattern matching tags created in the DataMiner System. <!-- RN 35027 -->

 ### Get trend data pattern events

 Available from DataMiner 10.3.3/10.4.0 onwards.
 Retrieves all pattern occurrences detected in the DataMiner System.
 The data contains time range metadata on each row.
 Each time range holds the start and end time of the event in question.
-When a table row is selected, the time range will be exposed as a feed.
+When a table row is selected, the time range will be exposed as a feed. <!-- RN 35027 -->

 ### Get behavioral change events

 Available from DataMiner 10.3.3/10.4.0 onwards.
 Retrieves all behavioral anomalies detected in the DataMiner System.
 The data contains time range metadata on each row.
 Each time range holds the start and end time of the event in question.
-When a table row is selected, the time range will be exposed as a feed.
+When a table row is selected, the time range will be exposed as a feed. <!-- RN 35027 -->

 #### Configuring an external data source in a query